wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

     }
 ```

-Note that this is so general that _any_ BB type would have this representation, so there is no type safety.
-It also is hard to read because it is not clear how many arguments the function takes.
+However, this is so general that _any_ BB type would have this representation, so there is no type safety and it also is hard to read because it is not clear how many arguments the function takes.

 We can be more explicit by using a method with a typed signature: